-This practical study day is relevant for senior clinicians in the local region.
+This practical study day is taking place on Tuesday 12th March 2024 and is relevant for senior clinicians in the local region.
 It will help to develop their competence and confidence in leading Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) discussions.

 DNACPR is known to be a challenging topic.
 The primary aim of this study day is to provide an opportunity to practice these conversations in a safe environment.
 Clinicians will learn through the process of feedback and self-assessment techniques.